How Do I Calculate Leverage in Forex 1:400 and 1:100 Leverage

 How Leverage Increases Profits & Loses?

-Let us calculate Forex profits and losses based on two examples of used leverage, based on $1,000 account:
+Let us calculate Forex profits and losses based in 2 examples of used leverage, based on $1,000 trading account:

-NB: This is the Leverage used not the Maximum leverage, If a online broker gives you 400:1 leverage, but you only trade 1 lot the used leverage you're using is 100:1, But if you trade 4 contracts then the leverage you will use is 400:1 which is equivalent to Maximum leverage (400:1).
+NB: This is the Leverage used not the Maximum leverage, If a broker gives you 400:1 leverage, but you only trade 1 lot the used leverage you're using is 100:1, But if you trade 4 contracts then the leverage you'll use is 400:1 which is equivalent to Maximum leverage (400:1).

 Example 1: (400:1 Leverage )